everknow/decent-requirements/README.md

 - The cooperative **MUST** be operated as a publicly owned, operated and accessible entity.
 - The cooperative **MUST** be sustainably, transparently and independently funded.
 - The cooperative **MUST** make all code open source and auditable.
-- The cooperative **MUST** develop and iterate a binding constitution ("the constitution") that Decent Partners operate under.
+- The cooperative **MUST** develop and iterate a binding constitution ("the constitution") that Partners operate under.
-- The cooperative **MUST** be open for new partners to join and also to leave to ensure the cooperative is resilient.
+- The cooperative **MUST** ensure that new partners can join and also leave easily.
-- The cooperative **SHOULD** always prioritise long term thinking over short-term opportunities.
+- The cooperative **SHOULD** prioritise long term thinking over short-term opportunities.

 ### FUND

 - The fund **MUST** be operated as a publicly owned and operated entity.
 - The fund **SHOULD** prioritise initial investment from on-chain treasuries to ensure transparent public ownership.
-- The fund **MUST** build long term value through the continued contributions of partners received as part of grant funding agreements.
 - The fund **COULD** receive support from a range of sources such as foundations (crypto/traditional), aligned funds and public markets.
+- The fund **MUST** commission partners to develop projects that advance the mission.
+- The fund **SHOULD** build long term value through the continued contributions of partners.
-- The fund **MUST** be capable of holding a wide range of crypto-assets including currencies and tokens.
+- The fund **MUST** be capable of holding a wide range of cross-chain crypto-assets including currencies and tokens.
 - The fund **SHOULD** be capable of holding traditional assets including equity and property titles.
 - The fund **MUST** be operated in a secure, auditable and regulatory compliant manner.
-- The fund **MUST** be accessible to anyone, anywhere as long as their proposal abides by the constitution.
 - The fund **COULD** utilise its reserves as collateral for the launch of a community token that would be distributed to partners.
 - The fund **COULD** utilise this community token as the primary distribution mechanism for the launch of a dedicated Web3 media Substrate chain.
-- The fund **MUST** be operated via an transparent, intuitive and scalable governance system ("Mother DAO").
+- The fund **MUST** be managed via an transparent, intuitive and scalable governance system ("Mother DAO").

+### COMMISSIONS

+- Commissions **MUST** align with the mission and constitution.
+- Commissions **MUST** be open to anyone, anywhere.
+- Commissions **MUST** be approved by the cooperative.
+- Commissions **MUST** be in return for contributions.

 ### RESERVE

-- The reserve **MUST** be formdcontributions that are assigned to the reserve.
+- The reserve **MUST** consist of contributions from partners.
-- The reserves **MUST** be managed so as to ensure long term sustainability and viability of the ecosystem.
+- The reserve **MUST** be managed so as to ensure long term sustainability, transparency and viability of the ecosystem.
-- The reserves **SHOULD** be n
-- The partners **COULD** launch a community token backed by creative collateral to sustain its activities and the services it offers.
-Automatic and not.
+- The reserve **COULD** be used as backing for the launch of a token distributed to partners in line with contributions.

 ### MOTHER DAO